mile95/old-blog/_posts/notebooks-thoughts/2022-11-22-notebook-thoughts.md

 author: Fredrik Mile
 ---
 I've seen projects where notebooks create great value, but I've also seen projects where they create a mess.
-The difference between projects has been how these notebooks have been structured and used.
+The difference between these projects has been how these notebooks have been structured and used.

 I'm referring to [jupyter notebooks](https://jupyter.org/) and [databricks notebooks](https://docs.databricks.com/notebooks/index.html), which are both great tools created for data analysis.
 Notebooks are a mix of live code, visualizations, and markdown text that you run and developed via a web-based interactive computational environment, like Jupyter.

-So, when should notebooks be used to great the most value?

 ## When to use notebooks

-There's a reason why notebooks are popular.
+There's a reason why notebooks are so popular.
-They are easy to use and get started with and they do some stuff well.
+They are easy to get started with and they do some stuff really well.

 ### Exploration